JPMorgan Chase: 2009

+2010

 In June 2010, J.P.
 Morgan Securities was fined a record £33.32 million ($49.12 million) by the UK Financial Services Authority (FSA) for failing to protect an average of £5.5 billion of clients' money from 2002 to 2009.
 FSA requires financial firms to keep clients' funds in separate accounts to protect the clients in case such a firm becomes insolvent.
 The firm had failed to properly segregate client funds from corporate funds following the merger of Chase and J.P.
 Morgan, resulting in a violation of FSA regulations but no losses to clients.
 The clients' funds would have been at risk had the firm become insolvent during this period.
 J.P.
 Morgan Securities reported the incident to the FSA, corrected the errors, and cooperated in the ensuing investigation, resulting in the fine being reduced 30% from an original amount of £47.6 million.

+2011

-In January 2011, JPMorgan Chase admitted that it wrongly overcharged several thousand military families for their mortgages, including active-duty personnel in the War in Afghanistan.
+In January 2011, JPMorgan Chase admitted that it wrongly overcharged several thousand military families for their mortgages.
 The bank also admitted it improperly foreclosed on more than a dozen military families; both actions were in clear violation of the Servicemembers Civil Relief Act which automatically lowers mortgage rates to 6 percent, and bars foreclosure proceedings of active-duty personnel.
 The overcharges may have never come to light were it not for legal action taken by Captain Jonathan Rowles.
 Both Captain Rowles and his spouse Julia accused Chase of violating the law and harassing the couple for nonpayment.
 An official stated that the situation was "grim" and Chase initially stated it would be refunding up to $2,000,000 to those who were overcharged, and that families improperly foreclosed on have gotten or will get their homes back.
 Chase has acknowledged that as many as 6,000 active duty military personnel were illegally overcharged, and more than 18 military families homes were wrongly foreclosed.
 In April, Chase agreed to pay a total of $27 million in compensation to settle the class-action suit.
 At the company's 2011 shareholders' meeting, Dimon apologized for the error and said the bank would forgive the loans of any active-duty personnel whose property had been foreclosed.
 In June 2011, lending chief Dave Lowman was forced out over the scandal.

 On August 25, 2011, JPMorgan Chase agreed to settle fines with regard to violations of the sanctions under the Office of Foreign Assets Control (OFAC) regime.
 The U.S. Department of Treasury released the following civil penalties information under the heading: "JPMorgan Chase Bank N.A.
 Settles Apparent Violations of Multiple Sanctions Programs":